vijitdua/Multiplayer-TicTacToe/README.md

 ## What is this?

 An app that lets you play TicTacToe online with your friends!
+Built to quickly learn react and nodeJS.

 This is also my **first-ever web project**, **backend project**, and **JS project** in general.
 Before this, I had only worked on CLI-based projects.
 Pardon the poor file structure and code style, newer projects have better code :).